learn-co-students/javascript-hide-and-seek-bootcamp-prep-000/README.md

 - Define a function `increaseRankBy(n)` that increases the ranks in all of the `.ranked-list`s by `n`.
 (You might need to make use of [`parseInt()`][parseint]
-- Define a function `deepestChild()` that pulls out the most deeply nested child from `div#grand-node`.
+- Define a function `deepestChild()` that pulls out the most deeply nested child element from `div#grand-node`.
 (Remember, you can iterate over elements and call `querySelector()` and `querySelectorAll()` on them.
 This is challenging to implement correctly, but not beyond your ability!)